A stochastic optimization algorithm for revenue maximization in a service system with balking customers

-{\it Offline and offline revenue maximization~---} To put our work into perspective, we first provide a high-level categorization of the existing literature on revenue optimization.
+{\it Offline and online revenue maximization~---} To put our work into perspective, we first provide a high-level categorization of the existing literature on revenue optimization.
 Broadly speaking, two dominant approaches can be identified, that one could refer to as the {\it offline} and {\it online} paradigms. \begin{itemize} \item[$\circ$] Offline revenue optimization is typically studied using a demand curve $d(p)$ that depends on the price $p$.
 The standard static optimization problem takes the form $\max_{p \geq 0} p\, d(p)$.
 However, in the context of service systems, an additional layer of complexity arises: congestion can also reduce demand.
 Specifically, users may decide to balk if the (expected) delay exceeds their individual utility thresholds.
 In stylized Markovian models, one can explicitly derive the revenue-maximizing price.
 A canonical example is Naor’s model \cite{Naor1969}, which features an observable queue and linear waiting costs.
-In such settings, the \textit{effective demand}, captured by the \textit{effective arrival rate} $\lambda(p)$, depends on both the price and the stationary queue-length distribution.
-The problem of monopolistic pricing in congested systems has been studied extensively under various modeling assumptions; we refer the reader to \cite{ChenFrank2004,Hassin2016} for comprehensive reviews.
+In such settings, both the {\it effective demand} and the underlying {\it effective arrival rate} $\lambda(p)$ depend on the price and the stationary queue-length distribution.
+The problem of monopolistic pricing in congested systems has been studied extensively under various modeling assumptions; we refer the reader to \cite{HassinHaviv2003,ChenFrank2004,Hassin2016} for comprehensive reviews.
 In studies where congestion is modeled through a queueing mechanism, the objective function often includes a deduction for queueing-related costs — see, for example, \cite{LeeWard2014, LeeWard2019}, in which a term proportional to the mean stationary queue length is subtracted.